 As far as energy-efficient HVAC installation in North America, there’s good news for homeowners at tax time.

-The Residential Energy Efficient Property Credit will now go through 2020.
-This might qualify you for credits for energy-efficient home improvements, like modern heating and cooling equipment, water heaters and heat pumps.
+The Residential Energy Efficient Property Credit has been lengthened through 2020.
+This could entitle you to reductions for energy-efficient home improvements, like updated heating and cooling units, water heaters and heat pumps.

 What Equipment is Eligible?

-To qualify for the incentive, the home must be the taxpayer’s primary residence in the United States.
-The improvement must work for a minimum of five years, with the first use starting with the homeowner.
+To qualify for the reduction, the home must be the taxpayer’s primary residence in the United States.
+The improvement must work for a minimum of five years, with the initial use starting with the homeowner.

-What Types of Enhancements are Qualify for High-Efficiency Renovations?
+What Kinds of Enhancements are Qualify for High-Efficiency Updates?

-Typically, this tax incentive corresponds with 10% of the expense of the subsequent energy-saving enhancements that achieve specified ENERGY STAR® guidelines:
+Typically, this tax incentive corresponds with 10% of the expense of the subsequent energy-saving changes that achieve specified ENERGY STAR® conditions: